-The French Press was first patented in 1929 by an Italian Attilo Calimani.
-Since then, it remains to be the number one go-to device when it comes to making coffee at home.
+The French Press was first patented in 1929 by an Italian man named Attilo Calimani.
+Since then, it remains the number one go-to device when it comes to making coffee at home.
 Although we have seen a series of great coffee makers, such as Aeropress, automatic drip machines and espresso machines, the Press-Pot is still the most preferred coffee maker for majority of coffee lovers all over the world.

 This is partly due to the type of drink the French Press produces- a robust full-bodied drink, rich in oils and natural flavors with a distinct thick texture and sweet taste.
 Another reason is that it is super easy to use, requiring less than 7 minutes to whip up a cup or two of your favorite beverage.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.